-Preferred Policy Option 17 Ground Conditions, Contamination and Pollution
+Policy xx Ground Conditions, Contamination and Pollution

-(1) Development must not contribute to; be put at unacceptable risk from; or be adversely affected by unacceptable levels of soil, air, water, light or noise pollution, odour, vibration, disturbance or land instability.

-Where mitigation measures are required to avoid unacceptable impacts, these must be capable of being implemented and permanently maintained.
-Measures to protect and enhance water quality are provided in Preferred Policy Option 15 Flood Risk and Water Resources.

-(2) Opportunities should be taken to improve local environmental conditions and/or to remediate or mitigate despoiled, degraded, derelict, contaminated or unstable land.
+- (1) Development must not contribute to; be put at unacceptable risk from; or be adversely affected by unacceptable levels of soil, air, water, light or noise pollution, odour, vibration, disturbance or land instability.
+Where mitigation measures are required to avoid unacceptable impacts, these must be capable of being implemented and permanently maintained. - (2) Opportunities should be taken to improve local environmental conditions and/or to remediate or mitigate despoiled, degraded, derelict, contaminated or unstable land.